Mattjones444/off-the-beaten-track/readme.md

 	- Introduce the option for users to purchase and redeem gift cards or vouchers for themselves or others.

 - Subscription Services
-	- Offer subscription services where users can subscribe to receive regular deliveries of their favorite candles or wax melts.
+	- Offer subscription services where users can subscribe to receive regular booking of their favourite activities.

 - Live Chat Support
 	- Offer live chat support to assist users with inquiries, product recommendations, and troubleshooting in real-time.